karimzade/kipp/README.md

-# Kipp: Chat with your File
+# Kipp: Chat with Documents

 Local streamlit app using Ollama.